 “Because now I think the survival of the organizations would not only be on terms technological agility but it would also depend more on the emotional agility” – Dimple Grover

 There’s a general misconception that optimism is good and being pessimistic is bad.
 Actually, there’s nothing good or bad about being optimistic or pessimistic, both are situational.
 What distinguishes them are these 4 characteristics,

-- Negativity Focus: Our focus can be of two perspectives either we can be unsatisfied by the amount of resources available with us (pessimistic) or utilize the available resources to serve our own needs (optimistic).
+Our focus can be of two perspectives either we can be unsatisfied by the number of resources available with us (pessimistic) or utilize the available resources to serve our own needs (optimistic).

-- Permanence & Temporary: Pessimistic people allow thoughts that say there is a dead end ahead and nothing can be done about it.
-While on the other hand optimistic people can think beyond the negativity and consequences because they understand that time changes so does the current scenario.
+Pessimistic people allow thoughts that say there is a dead-end ahead and nothing can be done about it.
+While on the other hand, optimistic people can think beyond the negativity and consequences because they understand that time changes so does the current scenario.

-- Specific Vs Global: Being specific when it comes to changing few aspects in your life in contrast to thinking that everything is being a problem is what differentiates optimists and pessimists.
+Being specific when it comes to changing a few aspects of your life in contrast to thinking that everything is being a problem is what differentiates optimists and pessimists.

 So it can be said that optimism is the golden mean of all these aspects.
 It’s no wrong if one is on the other side of it.
 It entirely depends on the scenarios and circumstances to choose what’s best for one’s conscience.